The Higher Structure of Symmetries of Axion-Maxwell Theory: Minimal theories

-While in \cref{eq: fusion-Minimal-3d} the author presented a derivation based on an abstract study of the category of lines, the goal of the next pages is to arrive at the same result with a more familiar Lagrangian approach.
+\end{theorem} While in \cref{Appendix: generalized gauging} we presented a derivation based on an abstract study of the category of lines, the goal of the next pages is to arrive at the same result with a more familiar Lagrangian approach.

 \paragraph{Proof} In this first attempt, we make a slight detour in order to avoid the complicated Lagrangian description \ref{continued fraction minimal lagrangian} of a generic $\mathcal{A}_1^{N,p}$.
-We begin by reminding that the following duality hold:
+We begin by reminding that the following duality holds: